 - Utilize College Central Network and other online job databases to search for experiential learning opportunities.

 The fourth phase (suggested during the senior year) helps students get a jump start on your career by successfully marketing yourself (education, experiences, skills).
-Identify what makes you valuable to employers and learn how to market that on your resume and during interviews.
-This stage will equip you with tools for lifelong career success.

 - Create a job search plan by targeting specific employers and networking opportunities.